GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/schema_extractor/1_algorithm.md

     Data Chunking: Process data in chunks to manage memory usage efficiently.
     Asynchronous Processing: Use asynchronous programming to prevent the UI from freezing during long operations.
     Resource Limits: Set limits on the size of files that can be uploaded or provide warnings for large files.

+### Streamlit Execution Flow Optimization
+Reruns are a central part of every Streamlit app.
+When users interact with widgets, our script reruns from top to bottom, and our app's frontend is updated.
+Streamlit provides several features to help us develop our app within this execution model.
+Streamlit version 1.37.0 introduced fragments to allow rerunning a portion of our code instead of our full script.
+As our app grows larger and more complex, these fragment reruns help our app be efficient and performant.
+Fragments give us finer, easy-to-understand control over our app's execution flow.

+Streamlit provides a decorator (st.fragment) to turn any function into a fragment function.
+When we call a fragment function that contains a widget function, a user triggers a fragment rerun instead of a full rerun when they interact with that fragment's widget.
+During a fragment rerun, only our fragment function is re-executed.
+Anything within the main body of our fragment is updated on the frontend, while the rest of our app remains the same.

+Please use the decorator "@st.fragment", st.session_state variables, "Refresh" and "Reset" buttons properly on and within UI component functions to optimize the application's execution flow.

 ### Security Concerns
 Handling user-uploaded files introduces security risks such as malicious files, code injections, and exposure of sensitive data.